-A very important part of the transition process into College is selecting options for next year.
-To help make an informed decision about this we are running an Orientation Morning on Thursday 22 October.
-We will collect Naenae Intermediate students from the school at 9.30am.
-Students from other schools may be dropped off at Naenae College by 9.30am where they will be met at reception.
+A very important part of the transition process into College is selecting options for next year and this will be done during this Orientation Morning.
+We will collect Naenae Intermediate students from the school at 9.10am.
+Students from other schools may be dropped off at Naenae College by 9.20am where they will be met at reception.
 We will co-ordinate transport back to school when we finish at about 12.45pm.

 During this time your child will visit the Option classes and at the end of the visit will select options for 2020.
 They will also bring a booklet home to discuss the option choices with you.
 If there is anything you then wish to change, the booklet will contain details of how you can notify us of this.